 How Long Should You Keep Your Legal Indemnity Insurance Policy Active?

 There is no definitive answer to this, and it entirely depends on your judgement.
-If the legal case is big or involves hefty amount, you can keep the legal indemnity cover for a longer duration.
-Here, the important thing to understand is that keeping your legal indemnity insurance cover active for throughout your professional cover will ensure that you are covered for the mistake which could come in the light in the future.
+If the legal case involves a hefty amount, you can keep the legal indemnity cover for a longer duration.
+One should keep the legal indemnity insurance cover active throughout the professional cover.
+It will ensure that you are covered for the mistake which could come in the light in the future.

 Also read: Professional Indemnity Insurance Worth